FAQs

 2. Improper use of the lanes on the roadway.

-Refusing to pay tolls will follow the same administrative process as is done on the Kansas Turnpike.
+Refusing to pay tolls follows the same administrative process used on the Kansas Turnpike.
 This can include referral to a collection agent or placement of a registration hold on the vehicle until the tolls are paid.
 Customers are given multiple opportunities to pay the tolls before escalating to those steps.

-Law enforcement will monitor use of the roadway and enforce its proper use.
-For example, not using the designated entry and exit points and crossing through the double white line would be ticketed as a moving violation similar to exceeding the speed limit.
+Law enforcement monitors the roadway and enforces its proper use.
+For example, not using the designated entry and exit points and crossing over the double white line would be ticketed as a moving violation similar to exceeding the speed limit.

 Express Lane Considerations

-Express lanes also do a better job of reducing congestion and improving travel time reliability.
+Express lanes do a better job of reducing congestion and improving travel time reliability than just one more general-purpose lane would do.
 Express lanes enable drivers to choose if they want to pay a toll to drive in the free-flowing express lanes, which in turn helps reduce congestion in the toll-free, general-purpose lanes.
 Express lanes also generate revenue that fund the City of Overland Park’s local contribution, which helped accelerate the Project’s construction schedule.

-Local contributions are funds and other things of value that cities, counties and sometimes the private sector provide to advance important infrastructure projects.
-In the case of 69Express, the City of Overland Park’s local contribution to the first phase of construction is $30 million.
+Local contributions are funds and other things of value that cities, counties and sometimes the private sector provide to advance important infrastructure Projects.
+In the case of 69Express, the City of Overland Park’s local contribution was $30 million.

-• Reconstructing the existing four lanes on U.S. 69 between 103rd Street and 151st Street
+• Reconstructing the existing four lanes of U.S. 69 between 103rd Street and 151st Street;

-The cost of that work is $572 million.
+The cost of that work was $572 million.
 For more information, download the 69Express Funding Fact Sheet.

 Variable rate tolling means toll rates change with traffic volumes to keep the toll lanes flowing smoothly while also improving traffic flow in the toll-free, general-purpose lanes.
 Overhead signs communicate the current toll rate to drivers, so they can choose for themselves whether they want to pay that price to drive in the free-flowing toll lane.

-Rates for various classes of travelers will be set when 69Express opens in early 2026.
-Rates will vary based on congestion levels.
-It is expected that, when the express lanes open, tolls rates between 103rd and 151st Streets will vary from $0.30 to $1.75, depending upon the length of the trip and the time of day.
+Rates vary based on congestion levels.
+Tolls rates between 103rd and 151st Streets at the time the express lanes opened in February 2026 varied from $0.35 to $1.50 for two-axle vehicles with KTAGs, depending upon the length of the trip and the time of day.

 Yes.
-In a May 2021 survey of area residents, nearly 40% of respondents said they would use the express lanes all of the time, most of the time or some of the time to avoid congestion on U.S. 69.
-Express lanes will provide a more-reliable travel time.
-Traffic analyses show that the express lanes would have an average speed of 55 miles per hour (mph).
+In a May 2021 survey of area residents, nearly 40% of respondents said they would use the express lanes all the time, most of the time or some of the time to avoid congestion on U.S. 69.
+Express lanes provide a more reliable travel time.
+Traffic analyses showed that the express lanes would have an average speed of 55 mph.
 Drivers will use the express lanes to bypass congestion, especially when a predictable travel time is critical, such as getting to an important meeting or picking up a child from daycare.

 No. Tolls will generate revenue for Overland Park’s local contribution and are a tool used to manage traffic volumes in the tolled and free lanes.